 5. Lack of monitoring

 If you remember well, Microsoft launched a chatbot named Tay on X (formerly Twitter) in the year 2016.
 The software developers at the tech giant had manufactured the bot to participate in online interactions and get the hang of different patterns of language.
-According to a leading AI risks management company, the main goal of Tay was to imitate the speech of a female teenager so that she could sound natural on the cloud.
+According to a leading AI risk management company, the main goal of Tay was to imitate the speech of a female teenager so that she could sound natural on the cloud.

 Solution:

-In order to avoid big risks with making and tapping AI, business owners must teach AI models well enough to work in the right fashion.
+To avoid big risks with making and tapping AI, business owners must teach AI models well enough to work in the right fashion.

 6. Poor decisions backed by AI